Topological Materials Discovery from Crystal Symmetry: Topological Band Theory

-After the discovery of the integer quantum Hall effect in 2D Chern insulators~\cite{VonKlitzingNobel}, a wide variety of topological response effects have subsequently been theoretically proposed and experimentally verified in systems with higher symmetry or dimensionality, including TIs and TCIs [Fig.~\ref{fig:response}].
-Unlike in Chern insulators, the hybrid-Wannier winding in TIs and TCIs -- known as spectral flow because of its correspondence to the infinite ``flowing'' connectivity of topological boundary states~\cite{Fidkowski2011} -- is enforced by additional symmetries.
-Specifically, when combinations of spatial and $\mathcal{T}$ symmetries are relaxed in TIs and TCIs, the spectral flow may be removed (trivialized), and the bulk topology reduced to that of a fragile TI or an (obstructed) atomic limit.
-Though numerous, equivalent methods have been introduced to diagnose the topology of TIs and TCIs~\cite{CharlieTI,KaneMeleZ2,AndreiTI,TRPolarization,AlexeyVDBWannier,QHZ,MooreBalents,CohVDBChern,MooreAFMTI,SSGInvariant,FulgaAnon}, most methods cannot be generalized to realistic models of real-material band structures with varying symmetries, complicated dispersion, and large numbers of occupied bands.
-To date, the most consistently reliable and generalizable means of diagnosing single-particle band-topology is the Wilson loop method discussed earlier in this section~\cite{Fidkowski2011,TRPolarization,AlexeyVDBWannier,AndreiXiZ2,AlexeyWilson,ArisInversion,BarryFragile,Cohomological,HourglassInsulator,DiracInsulator} [Fig.~\ref{fig:Wilson}(b)].
+Numerous, equivalent methods have been introduced to diagnose the topology of TIs and TCIs~\cite{CharlieTI,KaneMeleZ2,AndreiTI,TRPolarization,AlexeyVDBWannier,QHZ,MooreBalents,CohVDBChern,MooreAFMTI,SSGInvariant,FulgaAnon}.
+However, most methods cannot be generalized to realistic models of real-material band structures with varying symmetries, complicated dispersion, and large numbers of occupied bands.
+To date, the most consistently reliable and generalizable means of diagnosing single-particle band topology is the Wilson loop method discussed earlier in this section~\cite{Fidkowski2011,TRPolarization,AlexeyVDBWannier,AndreiXiZ2,AlexeyWilson,ArisInversion,BarryFragile,Cohomological,HourglassInsulator,DiracInsulator} [Fig.~\ref{fig:Wilson}(b)].
 When calculated over an energetically isolated set of bands in two or more dimensions, the Wilson loop eigenvalues indicate the ${\bf k}_{\parallel}$-dependent locations $r_{\perp}$ of the hybrid Wannier orbitals.
 Hence, the appearance of a winding Wilson spectrum either indicates stable spectral flow or fragile topology.
-As discussed earlier in this section, a nested Wilson loop method~\cite{WladTheory,multipole,HOTIBernevig,WiederAxion,TMDHOTI,HingeSM} was also recently introduced to calculate higher-order (hinge) spectral flow in three or more dimensions, which we will further detail in Sec.~\ref{sec:higherOrder}.
+As discussed earlier in this section, a nested Wilson loop method~\cite{WladTheory,multipole,HOTIBernevig,WiederAxion,TMDHOTI,HingeSM} was also recently introduced to calculate higher-order (hinge) spectral flow in three or more dimensions, which we further detail in Sec.~\ref{sec:higherOrder}.